F.A.Q. / ANSWER CENTER

 00. Most new clients wonder WHAT TESTS TO GET.
 By default, we provide what is called the FULL PANEL, which required by the FDA for any material that is intended for consumption, whether it’s a food or dietary supplement.
 The FULL PANEL includes individual 3 tests for 1 sample, details of which are on the GET A QUOTE page.
 This includes ID/PERCENTAGE (We’ll tell you if your material is what you think it is, and what the alkaloid content is in it.), as well as BIOLOGICAL (are there any pathogens in your material?), and HEAVY METALS (are there any dangerous levels of metals such as lead in your material).

-01. Find out HOW MUCH MATERIAL TO SEND based on the tests you want and what the material is by reading the “HOW MUCH TO SEND” FAQ.
+01. Find out HOW MUCH MATERIAL TO SEND based on the tests you want by reading the “HOW MUCH TO SEND” FAQ below.

-02. Find out HOW TO PACKAGE your material by reading the “HOW TO PACKAGE YOUR SAMPLE” FAQ on this page.
+02. Find out HOW TO PACKAGE your material by reading the “HOW TO PACKAGE YOUR SAMPLE” FAQ below.

-- Let us know if you want the gold standard for pathogen testing, which is the “USP” method, a more forgiving, but slightly less accepted standard called the “FDA-BAM, CH 4” method, or if you want a very fast and precise DNA test using the “PCR” method ($119.00 per pathogen).
-Please note that the PCR method only detects for pathogens; it cannot determine if they’re living or dead.
+- The gold standard for pathogen testing is the “USP” method.
+A more forgiving, but less-accepted standard called the “FDA-BAM, CH 4” method.
+TELL US WHICH YOU PREFER.
+If you need a fast 48 hours DNA test using the “PCR” method ($99.00 per pathogen).
+The PCR method only detects for pathogens; it cannot determine if they’re living or dead.
 Only living pathogens are potentially harmful.

 - If you don’t specify, we choose what we feel is the most appropriate test for your material.

 - We also do pesticide testing for $99.00/sample – just request it on the form in the Description section.